Reincarnationist/discordGame/README.md

 * Any modifications needed to be made to files/folders

 ### Executing program
+- Inside the folder where you put the code, in the terminal type ```node dbInit.js``` first to initilize the database.
+- Then type ```node deploy-commands.js``` to register commands with your bot.
+- After that type ```node index.js``` to wake up the bot, you can see your bot's status is 'Online' now.

+### Currency System
+- A simple sqlite database is implemented to make the game more interesting, for example, the currency system, player's inventory, and shop.
+- Currency System: Each player has his own bank account which has $300 at the beginning, each game costs $5 and you can gain some while winning.
+You can use this money to buy items in the shop, they will appear in your inventory and you can apply them during the game like [Pass], some can only be applied at the beginning of the game like [Double].
+- You can add your own items by modifying the code since this bot is self-hosted.
+### Commands
 All the commands start with a slash ```/```, by typing the command you can see the description on it.
 More detailed information will be shown below. </br>
 Commands avaiable to everyone:
-- ```/initGame```: Initiates a new game with game mode 0, allowing players to join.
+- ```/initGame [int]```: Initiates a new game with game mode [int], allowing players to join.
 The user typed this command will be the first player on the table, $5 will be withdrawn from his balance for the entering ticket.
 (If this is the first time the player joins the game then a $300 initial money will be deposited into his account.)
 - ```/join```: Join an initialized but not actively playing game, you have to pay the $5 ticket here.
 (If this is the first time the player joins the game then a $300 initial money will be deposited into his account.)
+- ```/startGame [int]```: Start the game with joined players and clear the deck by giving each player the same amount of cards.
+A random player will be chosen as the first round player.
+After using this command, everyone has 10 seconds to use the item 'Double' which can double the money you earn at the end.
+   - [int] is the number of deck cards you will be using for this game.
+1 means this game uses one deck of card which is 52 cards, 2 means 104 cards.
+- ```/hand```: Show the cards you have on the hand right now, this message is only visible to you.
-- ```startGame```:
+- ```/play```:

 ## Authors